Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Review of ground states, critical droplets, and metastates

 {\bf Definition}.
 Consider an edge $b_{xy}$ and an infinite-volume ground state $\sigma$.
 We will say that ``the critical droplet of $b_{xy}$ in $\sigma$ is space-filling'' to mean that $\partial D({b_{xy},\sigma})$ comprises a positive density of bonds in $\mathbb{E}^d$.

 We will hereafter refer to a droplet whose boundary comprises a positive density of bonds in $\mathbb{E}^d$ as a {\it space-filling critical droplet\/} (SFCD).
+(Note that ``space-filling'' is used here in a different way that in the classical setting of curves in Euclidean space.)
 We refer to a critical droplet whose boundary is infinite but comprises a zero density of bonds as a {\it zero-density\/} critical droplet.
 The third kind of critical droplet is bounded in space and encloses a finite set of spins; this will be referred to as a finite critical droplet.

-\begin{theorem} {\rm (Newman-Stein~\cite{NS24c}).
+\begin{theorem} {\rm (Newman-Stein~\cite{NS24c}, Theorem~3.1).
 Let $\sigma$ denote an infinite-volume spin configuration.
 Then for almost every $(J,\sigma)$ pair at zero temperature (which restricts the set of $\sigma$'s to ground states corresponding to particular coupling realizations~$J$), and for any of the three types of critical droplet (finite, zero-density, or positive-density), either a positive density of edges in $\sigma$ has a critical droplet of that type or else no edges do.} \end{theorem}